Kuldeep-Rana/microservices/README.md

 # The aim is to cover most of the topics in microservices by implementing them.

-# I will be using Docker for containerization and planning to deploy the services in the AWS cloud once development is completed.Some of the major components that will be used are
+# I will be using Docker for containerization and planning to deploy the services in the AWS cloud once development is completed.

+# The major components I will use are:

  1. Eureka server for service discovery
  2. Spring cloud config